-Married couples in Australia can apply for a divorce if their marriage has broken down irretrievably.
+Married couples in Adelaide and throughout Australia can apply for a divorce if their marriage has broken down irretrievably.
 There are a number of matters to consider but essentially the parties must have been separated for a period of at least 12 months, however this time can include a period of separation under the one roof.
 If you have children under the age of 18 years, you may be required to attend the court hearing.
 The court will need to be satisfied that proper arrangements have been put in place for the children.

 If you have been married for less than 2 years, you may also be required to attend marriage counselling.

 A property settlement concerns the legal division of assets, liabilities and financial resources between a separated couple to legally finalise their financial affairs.
 A formalised property settlement enables the parties to end their financial relationship and move on with their respective financial activities, protecting these interests in the future.
 It also enable parties to have the benefit of various stamp duty and taxation concessions when transferring certain assets such as real estate in accordance with a formal order or financial agreement

 De facto relationships

 De facto partners can also access certain remedies under family law legislation in the event of a break-up.
 Generally, a couple is in a de facto relationship if: